cwru-robotics/cwru_robotics_autoinstall_scripts/README.md

 > `openssl passwd -6 -stdin <<< ubuntu`

 The above command can be used to generate the cryptographic HASH of a password that can be included in a publicly available document.
 The password cannot be determined from the HASH.
-In this way, the username and password information in the automated installation script with minimal security compromise.
+In this way, the username and password information in the automated installation script is still relatively secure and presents a minimal (but non-zero) security compromise.

-The password(s) in this repository is not `ubuntu` and should not ever appear in the repository.
+The password(s) in this repository is not `ubuntu` and the actual password itself should not ever appear in the repository as that would present a significant security compromise.

 The `user-data` file also adds the ROS repository to `apt` to allow it to be installed locally.
 It also configures `sshd` and adds the running of the ROS `setup.bash` to the `/etc/bash.bashrc` so any and all users will be automatically configured for using ROS.

+There is a second way to specify users under a `user-data` key within the `autoinstall` key.
+(Yes, a `user-data` key within the `user-data` file.)
+This key actually passes the information off to `cloud-init`.
+Consult the `cloud-init` documentation for using that method.
+Keep in mind, however, to put both the `username` and `passwd` values in quotes.
+(Also note that there is some documentation on the internet that incorrectly shows an example using the key `password` for a password hash instead of `passwd`.
+That will not work.

-### `meta-data`
+### `meta-data`is s

 This file is empty at this time.
 It must be present in the system, however, in order for the automated installation to work.
-It can be and is empty.
+It can be and is empty in these installations.

 ### `vendor-data`

 This is also a file that is requested during the boot process.
 Unlike `user-data` and `meta-data` its absence will not cause an error.
-If present, it can be be empty.
+If present, it can  be empty.